UniFi Cloud Gateway Ultra Review: The Best $129 Gateway for Gigabit Networks (2026)

 - Load Balancing: Traffic distributes across both connections for improved aggregate throughput.

 For work-from-home setups and small offices where connectivity interruptions are costly, multi-WAN failover is a practical feature at this price point.
-See our 5G failover setup guide for cellular backup configuration, or our Starlink Business failover guide if satellite is the better fit for your location.
+The UniFi 5G Backup ($99) pairs well with the Ultra — it connects to any PoE switch port and provides automatic cellular failover without using a WAN port.
+See our 5G failover setup guide for full configuration details, or our Starlink Business failover guide if satellite is the better fit for your location.

 VPN Performance